Great Divide Trail: Section D

 This is the southernmost section of the GDT with substantial stretches of unmaintained trail.
 The GDTA describes Section D, at 106 km, as the shortest section.
 Although Section F is about 100 km, the northern end is 26 km from a trailhead, so completing it requires a greater hiking distance.

 From Field, the main route takes an overgrown road up the Amiskwi River to Amiskwi Pass and requires the first significant unbridged river crossings that a northbound hiker is likely to encounter.
 The popular 33 km Kiwetinok Alternate also goes north from Field.
 It takes maintained trail to Burgess Pass, the Iceline Trail, and Kiwetinok Pass.
 An off-trail route then reconnects with the main trail at the Amiskwi River about 31 km into the section.

 From Amiskwi Pass, the main route leaves Yoho National Park and follows a gravel road down to the Blaeberry River.
 North of the pass, hikers use the David Thompson Heritage Trail to reach Howse Pass, where they re-enter Banff National Park.
-Since 2019, the GDTA has been active in maintaining the stretch of trail between those National Parks by clearing the David Thompson Heritage Trail and the Collie Creek Trail, building bridges, and establishing campgrounds.
+Since 2019, the GDTA has been active in maintaining the stretch of trail between those National Parks by clearing the David Thompson Heritage Trail and the Collie Creek Trail, establishing campgrounds, building bridges, and installing a cable car over the Blaeberry.

 The northern 30 km follow the Howse River out to the Icefield Parkway and Saskatchewan River Crossing.